|

-WINTER 1998 NO. 13 - Contents
+WINTER 1998 NO. 13 - Contents | |

-• The Harlan Record is an annual newsletter published for the Harlan Family in America.
+The Harlan Record is an annual newsletter published for the Harlan Family in America.
 Subscriptions are free but we are totally dependant on donations to pay the expenses.
-To be placed on the mailing list either write to the Harlan Record at PO Box 667, Belfair, WA 98528-0667 or e-mail to graber@graber.com.
+To be placed on the mailing list either write to the Harlan Record at PO Box 667, Belfair, WA 98528-0667 or e-mail to [email protected].
 Send any donations to John R. Harlan, 422 Aumond Rd., Augusta, GA 30909.
 Interesting stories about noteable Harlans are always welcome at the PO Box listed above.

 As a result of discussions held during the Mt.
 Pleasant Reunion between Tom and Marylee Harlan, Jon Harlan and Larry Harlan, a Home Page for the Harlan Family of America was up and running on the Internet as of October 1,1997.
 It contains a wealth of information pertinent to the Harlan/Harland families including our Officers, The Record ( the electronic version), our history, reunion reports and notices, electronic addresses of cousins, messages, other web site links, and a Harlan store offering reunion memorabilia and the Genealogy Book.Jon Harlan who operates an Internet company, Aeneas, agreed to be our Host and established the Site for us at no charge.
 Thank you, Jon!
 Pam Ellingson, the Site Manager, has many tricks up her sleeve and one of them is a system to keep track of the number of "visits" to each of our pages and we are happy to say that over 1300 visits to the Harlan Page have been made thus far.

-If you don't own a computer, ask a friend or visit the library and surf to the Harlan Site.
-You'll be surprised at what you see.
-Now you'll have a real excuse to buy a computer if you don't already own one.
-Our address is http://www.harlanfamily.org
+If you don't own a computer, ask a friend or visit the library and surf to

 ----Larry Harlan, Site Coordinator

-Identifying significant historic sites pertaining to the Family which we may be able to help preserve and promote.
+pertaining to the Family which we may be able to help preserve and

 Before we left Mt.
 Pleasant we were already getting proposals concerning where and when to hold the next national Reunion.
 Though some of you may demur, I want to recommend that there be a moratorium on this matter (as important as it is) for at least the next two years.
 Needless to say, the Board's purpose is to serve you in whatever capacity is important to you.
 We not only welcome your suggestions and comments, but we urge them.
+All of us as Harlans are a part of what I consider a unique Family

 Cynthia Ressler draws our attention to a new book titled "The Ohio Frontier, Crucible of the Old Northwest, 1720-1830" by R. Douglas Hurt.
 Mr. Hurt is a Professor in Agricultural History and Rural Studies at Iowa State University.
 According to Cynthia, for those of you interested in an area where the Harlans once lived, this book makes for very interesting reading.
 The areas of social, economic and military developments in this region are quite fascinating.
 The book provides a wonderful collage of understanding the settlement of land cut out of the Northwest Territory.
 The special treat is the mention of our George #180 on p.
 299. The book was published in 1996 by Indiana University Press.